How to Clean a Mop – Cleaning and Sanitizing Your Mop Head

 Like the wet mop, you can also wash a dust mop in a washing machine.
 However, for microfiber dust mops, wash on low heat and after washing, hang to air dry.
 You should also avoid using bleach and fabric softer when washing a microfiber mop in a washing machine.

 Final Thoughts on How to Clean a Mop

-For spot mops such as reusable microfiber mops, once a week is often enough to disinfect the mopping pads.
+For spot mops such as reusable microfiber mops, once a week is often enough to sanitize the mopping pads.

 No matter which option you choose, be sure to wring as much excess water from it after you rinse it, let it air dry and put it back in your cleaning closet.
 Allowing excess water to stay in the mop while it dries can act as a breeding ground for molds and mildews.

 Did you find the tips on how to clean a mop helpful?
 Leave your comment below.